MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-restrict-public-access.md

 # Control public access to your Azure Data Explorer cluster

-This article describes how to allow, prevent, or limit public access to your Azure Data Explorer cluster.
+This article describes how to allow, limit, or prevent public access to your Azure Data Explorer cluster.

 ## Control public access

-To allow, prevent, or limit public access to your cluster, follow these steps:
+To allow, limit, or prevent public access to your cluster, follow these steps:

 1. In the [Azure portal](https://ms.portal.azure.com/), go to your cluster.